 Charles W. Wolfram, Modern Legal Ethics, KF 306 .W59

 This Wyoming Bar Association publication has a regular column written by University of Wyoming College of Law Professor John Burman.
 A subject index and a rules index to the column for the years 1996-2014 is available at this link.
-Disciplinary actions against Wyoming lawyers are published here.
+Disciplinary actions against Wyoming lawyers are also published in the Wyoming Lawyer.

 Wyoming State Bar Association, http://www.wyomingbar.org